 Spelling and handwriting are important tools in writing and a structured programme is in place.
 In Key Stage 1 and 2 children are taught key punctuation, grammatical terminology and how to structure grammatically accurate sentences.

-At Avenue we stress the importance of good spelling, neat handwriting and quality presentation.
-From years 2 to 6, children receive at least three twenty minute lessons each week based on ‘No Nonsense Spelling’ and the new National Curriculum.
+From years 2 to 6, children receive at least three lessons each week based on the National Curriculum expectations.
 Children are taught how to build on their phonic knowledge from KS1 in order to become effective spellers.
 We support our pupils to become confident spellers by teaching the strategies, rules and conventions systematically and explicitly, and helping pupils recognise which strategies they can use to improve their spelling.
-Within each session children have the chance to practice previously learned spelling rules, learn a new spelling rule and apply these new skills accordingly.
+Within each session children have the chance to practice previously learned spelling rules and/or learn a new spelling rule and apply these new skills accordingly.
 We ensure that our spelling sessions are short, lively and focused.

 National Curriculum - Vocabulary, grammar and punctuation https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/335190/English_Appendix_2_-_Vocabulary_grammar_and_punctuation.pdf